UsrCletus/LanternBot/README.md

 if successfully connected to your switch. bot.py should show a message that prints out your basic discord info.

-Want to see it in action?
-Check out the demo video [here](https://www.youtube.com/watch?v=yDIYqYmnV3Y)

 **Important things to note**
 - This is calibrated for Pokemon Sword and Shield in English.
 Other languages may have more dialogue in certain parts and will need to be recalibrated.